xebia-functional/android-wunderground-client/README.md

 ### FeatureParam

 One or more of the following data features.
 Note that these can be combined into a single request.
-List feature params [here](http://www.wunderground.com/weather/api/d/docs?d=data/index)
+Complete list feature params [here](http://www.wunderground.com/weather/api/d/docs?d=data/index)

 **alerts** Returns the short name description, expiration time and a long text description of a severe alert — if one has been issued for the searched upon location.